 Why would this be a wise decision?
 Particularly, if you are a very determined person and aspire to run your own business, it’s best that you build the foundations of business knowledge as early as possible to grow a successful management career.

-1. Why study a Bachelor's in International Business?
-To get the sense of business worldwide
+1. Study a Bachelor's in International Business to get a sense of business worldwide

 More specifically, you will be able to assess business risks in an emerging market, and examine the role of financial markets from a financial, legal, political and social perspective.